aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to RTF on Android via Java" h2="Convert PDF to RTF in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to RTF conversion is a useful feature for mobile apps.
+Rich Text Format (RTF) is a document format that is supported by many word processors and text editors.
+It allows users to save documents in a format that is compatible with a variety of applications.
+By converting PDF files to RTF, users can easily edit and share documents without having to worry about compatibility issues.

+<h2>How Aspose.Total Helps for PDF to RTF Conversion</h2>

-You can integrate PDF to RTF conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PDF file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to RTF.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PDF to RTF conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+Aspose.PDF for Android via Java can be used to convert PDF files to DOC.
+Aspose.Words for Android Java can then be used to render the DOC file to RTF.
+This makes it easy to integrate PDF to RTF conversion feature in mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}